 Finally Getting Help

-It was decided that Cody would be taken up to the NICU ward.
-First, my husband brought Cody to me, so I could see him (I was barely able to walk).
+It was decided that Cody would be taken up to the Neonatal Intensive Care Unit (NICU).
+First, my husband brought Cody to me so I could see him (I was barely able to walk).
 I noticed that he wasn’t a good colour, his mouth was wide open, and he wasn’t breathing normally.
 Something clearly wasn’t right.
-During the fateful walk to NICU, my husband said to the midwife, “It’s like he’s gasping for air.”
+During the fateful walk to the NICU, my husband said to the midwife, “It’s like he’s gasping for air.”
 Her response was, again, alarming: “You’d be stressed, too, if you’d just been delivered and were such a large baby.”